20 Productivity Tips To Learn From Top Business Leaders

 “In order to do the best job I can, I like to finish one task at a time so it gets my full attention.
 If you don’t set your schedule, boundaries and expectations from the start, people are going to take advantage of you.
 So it’s important to be mindful of what your boundaries are and how to message them to others.” – Karen Edgar, HBO Program Manager at WarnerMedia

 To reduce these unnecessary interruptions and distractions, Karen Edgar makes sure to set boundaries with her coworkers from the start.
 Are there certain hours you want to block off for your own tasks?
 Is there a window of time that people should come to you for questions?
-Setting these boundaries– and communicating them effectively– will help manage expectations and reclaim your schedule.
+Setting these boundaries– and communicating them effectively– will help manage expectations, reclaim your schedule and improve overall productivity.

 “Turn off everything—email, phone, stock tickers, news, etc.—as often as possible and focus on a single task without interruption.” – Dianne McKeever, Co-Founder and Chief Investment Officer at Ides Capital